iamdas3/ME-781-project/README.md

 ## Execution of the project
 ### The project is done in 2 parts:
 #### 1. Exploratory Data Analysis
 Here we analysed each parameter, their correlation with other parameters.
-Various graphs have been plotted pertaining to the
+Various graphs have been plotted pertaining to the usefulness of each parameter.
+Box plots show the distribution of each parameter; violin plots show how realated are 2 parameters.
+Based on these plots and correlations; we tried to figure out which are the most useful parameters to detect whether a person will default or not.